-Burglars don’t want to be seen or heard and if they think they’ll be noticed by a neighbour or passer-by, then they’re likely to feel exposed and identifiable, which will probably make them move on.
-Here are some useful pieces of advice on helping to keep burglars out by giving them no hiding place.
+Burglars don’t want to be seen or heard and if they think they’ll be noticed by a neighbour or passer-by, they'll probably move on.
+Here's some advice on helping keep burglars out by giving them no hiding place.

 Keep it visible

 You’d think that it would be best to make a property less visible from the street, and to keep it hidden from prying eyes behind overgrown bushes, trees, high fences or walls.
 In reality, all that this serves to do is make it easier for a burglar to get close to a home unnoticed, and provide somewhere to hide while carrying out a burglary or theft from the property.

 Consider an accredited burglar alarm system with audible alarm boxes mounted high at the front and rear of your home.
 Two visible audible alarm boxes are better than one.
 Mount them at the front and rear of your home, high up to resist tampering.